 BCAA travel insurance is only available to travellers who live in, and are departing from, British Columbia.
-You don’t need to be a BCAA member to buy travel insurance.
-However, BCAA is rare in that there’s a pre-existing medical condition waiver that you can buy online.
+You don’t need to be a BCAA member to get travel insurance.
+However, BCAA is rare in that there’s a pre-existing medical condition waiver online.

-BCAA offers travel insurance with a seven day pre-existing condition stability period rider that you can buy online.
+BCAA offers travel insurance with a seven day pre-existing condition stability period rider.

 Our quote was $43.23 for a policy with a 7 day stability period for pre-existing medical conditions with a $200,000 in additional medical emergency coverage for an unstable pre-existing medical condition.
 It includes $10 million in emergency medical travel insurance with a $500 deductible.
 You can add on trip cancellation, interruption and baggage insurance for an additional $53.00.

 We checked the Alberta CAA, CAA South Central Ontario (CAA SCO), and Manitoba CAA travel insurance sites and couldn’t find an option for pre-existing condition coverage.

 Manulife offers a TravelEase® for Canadians with Medical Conditions plan.
 There’s information here, or you can call to get more information at 1-855-583-7239.

 If you have a pre-existing condition that isn’t covered by Medipac’s normal plans, Medipac offers individual underwritten, personalized insurance policies.
 There’s information here.